mgtm98/Nodemcu-WebServer/README.md

 # Nodemcu-WebServer
-A simple web server implementation in nodemcu with micropython
+A simple web server implementation in nodemcu with micropython.